cnuland/hello-chris-llm-d/assets/README.md

-# LLM-D Architecture Deployment
+# LLM-D Architecture Deployment Assets

-This directory contains assets for deploying a complete **LLM-D (Large Language Model Disaggregation)** architecture with:
+This directory contains assets for deploying a complete **LLM-D (Large Language Model Disaggregation)** architecture.
+For comprehensive architecture details and demo scenarios, see the [main README](../README.md).

+## 🎯 What's Included

 ## 🏗️ Architecture Components